Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 - **Messages** sent to the Relayer (some NATS.io server).
 - **Subjects** to which the Relayer suscribes and listens.
-- **Objects** managed by the Relayer and keep the persistent state.
+- **Objects** managed by the Relayer that keep the persistent state.
 - **Workers** to whom the Relayer will delegate some tasks.

 ### Messages